georgeracu/georgeracu.github.com/_posts/2025-09-15-step-1-the-walking-skeleton.md

 - Mock external dependencies appropriately
 - Maintain good test coverage without obsessing over percentages

+### Commit and Collaboration Practices

+Establish clear guidelines for code commits and team collaboration:

+#### Commit Templates

+- Ensure work item numbers are referenced in every commit (Jira task, GitHub issue etc.)
+- Use consistent commit message formats for better traceability
+- Include context about why changes were made, not just what changed

+#### Pair Programming and AI Assistance

+- Use `Co-authored-by` when doing pair programming or using an AI coding assistant
+- Give proper attribution to all contributors in commit messages
+- Document AI tool usage for transparency and learning

+#### Semantic Versioning

+- Use semantic versioning as described in [SemVer](https://semver.org/)
+- Follow MAJOR.MINOR.PATCH versioning convention
+- Increment versions based on the nature of changes (breaking, feature, fix)

 This foundation ensures that our Walking Skeleton not only works but can evolve sustainably as the system grows.